On Lie $p$-algebras of cohomological dimension one: Lie -algebras of restricted cohomological dimension one

 \begin{proposition} An abelian $p$-subalgebra of a Lie $p$-algebra of restricted cohomological dimension one is either a torus, or is isomorphic to the direct sum of a torus and the free Lie $p$-algebra of rank one. \end{proposition}

 \begin{proof} Let $L$ be an abelian subalgebra of a Lie $p$-algebra of restricted cohomological dimension one.
 The restricted cohomological dimension of $L$ is either equal to zero, in which case $L$ is a torus, or is equal to one.
-In the latter case, assume first that $L$ does not have nonzero $p$-algebraic elements.
+In the latter case, assume first that $L$ has no nonzero $p$-algebraic elements.

 To prove that $L$ is a free Lie $p$-algebra of rank one, it is enough to prove that any two commuting elements of $L$, say, $x$ and $y$, can be represented as $p$-polynomials of a third element.
 Suppose the contrary.
-By Proposition \ref{prop-1}, each of $x$, $y$ generate the free Lie $p$-algebra of rank one, and hence the restricted universal enveloping algebra of the $p$-subalgebra $S$ of $L$ generated by $x,y$, is isomorphic to the polynomial algebra in two variables $K[x,y]$.
-The latter algebra has non-vanishing 2nd Hochschild cohomology (for example, $\HH^2(K[x,y],K[x,y]) \simeq \bigwedge^2 (\Der(K[x,y])) \otimes_{K[x,y]} K$ by the Hochschild--Kostant--Rosenberg theorem), and reasoning as at the end of the proof of Lemma \ref{lemma-fin}, we get that $\Homol^2_*(S,K)$ does not vanish, whence $\cd_*(L) \ge \cd_*(S) \ge 2$, a contradiction.
+By Proposition \ref{prop-1}, each of $x$, $y$ generates the free Lie $p$-algebra of rank one, and hence the restricted universal enveloping algebra of the $p$-subalgebra $S$ of $L$ generated by $x,y$, is isomorphic to the polynomial algebra in two variables $K[x,y]$.
+The latter algebra has non-vanishing 2nd Hochschild cohomology (for example, $\HH^2(K[x,y],K[x,y]) \simeq \bigwedge^2 (\Der(K[x,y])) \otimes_{K[x,y]} K$ by the Hochschild--Kostant--Rosenberg theorem), and by reasoning as at the end of the proof of Lemma \ref{lemma-fin}, we get that $\Homol^2_*(S,K)$ does not vanish, whence $\cd_*(L) \ge \cd_*(S) \ge 2$, a contradiction.

 In the general case, consider the set $T$ of all $p$-semisimple elements of $L$.
 Obviously, $T$ forms a proper subalgebra, and hence a proper ideal, of $L$.
 By Lemma \ref{lemma-ext}(ii), the quotient $L/T$ is an abelian Lie $p$-algebra of restricted cohomological dimension one.
 Since $L/T$ does not have nonzero $p$-algebraic elements, $L/T$ is isomorphic to the free Lie $p$-algebra of rank one by above.
 The extension obviously splits, and the desired conclusion follows. \end{proof}